Evaluator Guide · Phase-Aware Reading Order

 Asset Depth Read /depth and /asset together.
 Depth gradients across 8 domains, with explicit depth levels for each. /depth + /asset

-Proof Layer Return to /rank1 and read the traceability logic carefully.
-Do not ask only whether the ideas sound big — ask whether the proof structure is serious. /rank1
+Evidence Layer Return to /rank1 and read the traceability logic carefully.
+Do not ask only whether the ideas sound big — ask whether the evidence/provenance structure is serious. /rank1

 Copy-paste prompt for Phase 3